 Additionally, Test collection date is available for every case reported to San Antonio Metro Health, and this date is used in instances where a case could not be interviewed or didn't have any symptoms even though infected.

 The results for each day are tallied to show daily number of cases.

 Goal: A sustained decline in the number of new COVID-19 cases for at least 14 days.

 (P2) Testing Capacity

-What is displayed: Our current testing capacity (county-wide, for all known testing facilities), compared to the testing capacity goal of 3,000 tests per day.
+What is displayed: Our current daily specimen collection (county-wide, for all known partners), compared to max specimen collection capacity.

-How it's calculated: Testing capacity refers to the total number of tests that can be conducted in one day across all lab facilities serving our County.
+How it's calculated: Daily specimen collection refers to the total number of diagnostic tests that are collected in one day across all partners serving our County.

-This is calculated by determining the max number of tests each lab facility can conduct in a given day.
+Specimen collection capacity is calculated by determining the max number of tests each facility can collect in a given day.

-Goal: The ability to perform tests for the virus in all people with symptoms of COVID-19 & their close contacts.
+Goal: The ability to collect tests for the virus in all people with symptoms of COVID-19 & their close contacts.